 The North Face offers outer-wear made of Gore-Tex, as well as DryVent (formerly known as HyVent).

 The North Face has a wide variety of outer shells that offer good protection from rain and snow.
-The best models of the collection right now are Venture 2 and Resolve 2.
+The best models of the collection right now are The North Face Men's Venture 2 Jacket (Past Season), Mid Grey Ripstop Heather/Mid Grey Ripstop Heather, Large and The North Face Men's Resolve Waterproof Jacket, TNF Black/TNF Black, XL.
 Both jackets use the DryVent technology and are constructed using the 2-layer method.

 These jackets are reasonably priced and are known to last very long.
 They are built very practically, with the right number of pockets, and the fit and cut are impeccable.
 Both jackets are highly compressible and packable and offer excellent breathability.